 A presentation I made about Creo culture and technology in 2002:

-PDF – workflows tend to move from raster-file based to vector-file based as technology improves.
+PDF – digital workflows tend to move from raster-file based to vector-file based as technology improves.
 Vector based files are smaller, and can be rendered at any resolution without aliasing artifacts.
 It might seem obvious in retrospect, but at the time (1996), betting Creo’s software future on PDF was a controversial and risky decision.
 At the time, Barco had an excellent vector format but was proprietary.
 We took a big bet on Adobe’s PDF becoming the defacto open standard for graphics and worked directly with Adobe to specify the features PDF had to have to be viable as a standard in print graphic arts – features like composite colour workflow, spot colours, and high-resolution with proxy image workflows.
 Agfa was having similar discussions at the time, unbeknownst to us.

 Just-in-time Imposition.
 Imposition refers to the arrangement of pages on the printing plate, so that when the large sheets of paper that emerge from an offset printing press are folded, make a newspaper, or book, with all the pages in the correct orientation and order.
 At the time Seattle company ScenicSoft’s Preps product was chosen to help Prinergy achieve this goal.